 \end{itemize}

-The semi-automatic sequential procedure elaborated by \citet{Bontron2004} was used to calibrate the AM \cite[see also][]{Radanovics2013, BenDaoud2016}.
+The semi-automatic sequential procedure discussed by \citet{Bontron2004} was used to calibrate the AM \cite{Radanovics2013, BenDaoud2016}.
 The analogy levels (e.g. the atmospheric circulation or moisture index) are calibrated sequentially.
-The parameters calibrated by this approach, for every level of analogy, are the spatial windows on which the predictors are compared and the number of analogues.
+The spatial windows on which the predictors are compared and the number of analogues are the parameters calibrated by this approach for every level of analogy.
 The procedure, as defined by \citet{Bontron2004}, consists of the following steps:

 \begin{enumerate}

-\item For every level of analogy:
+\item For every level of analogy

 \begin{enumerate}

-\item Identification of the most skilled unitary cell (one point for moisture variables and four for geopotential heights in order to process the gradients) over a large domain.
-Every point (or cell) of the full domain is assessed on all predictors of the level of analogy, jointly (consisting generally of the same variable but on different pressure levels and at different hours).
+\item Identification of the most skilled unitary cell over a large domain, where one point is given for moisture variables and four are given for geopotential heights in order to process the gradients.
+Every point or cell of the full domain is jointly assessed on all predictors of the level of analogy consisting generally of the same variable but on different pressure levels and at different hours.

 \item From this most skilled point, the spatial window is expanded by successive iterations in the direction of greater performance gain.
-The spatial window grows until no improvement is reached.
+The spatial window increases until no improvement is reached.

-\item The number of analogue situations $N_{1}$, which was initially set at an arbitrary value, is then reconsidered and optimized for the current level of analogy.
+\item The number of analogue situations $N_{1}$, which was initially set as an arbitrary value, is then reconsidered and optimised for the current level of analogy.

 \end{enumerate}

-\item A new level of analogy can then be added, based on other variables (such as the moisture index) at chosen pressure levels and hours of the day.
+\item A new level of analogy can then be added based on other variables such as the moisture index at chosen pressure levels and hours of the day.
 The number of analogues for the next level of analogy, $N_{2}$, is initiated at a chosen value.
 The procedure starts again from step 1 (calibration of the spatial window and the number of analogues) for the new level.
 The parameters calibrated on the previous analogy levels are fixed and do not change.

 \item Finally, the numbers of analogues $N_{1}$ and $N_{2}$ for the different levels of analogy are reassessed.
-This is done iteratively by varying the number of analogues of each level in a systematic way.
+This is performed iteratively by varying the number of analogues of each level in a systematic manner.

 \end{enumerate}

-The calibration is done in successive steps with a limited number of parameters in order to minimize the objective function (CRPS, Eq. \ref{eq:CRPS}).
-Previously calibrated parameters are generally not reassessed (except for the number of analogues).
-More advanced techniques, such as using genetic algorithms \citep{Horton2017}, exist but are out of the scope of the present study.
+The calibration is performed in successive steps with a limited number of parameters in order to minimize the objective function (CRPS, Eq. \ref{eq:CRPS}).
+Except for the number of analogues, previously calibrated parameters are generally not reassessed.
+More advanced techniques such as using genetic algorithms \citep{Horton2017} exist but are beyond the scope of the present study.

-The 29-yr hourly precipitation dataset was divided into a calibration period (CP) and a validation period (VP) in order to assess the robustness of the proposed improvements on independent data.
-The selection of the VP was evenly distributed over the entire series \citep{BenDaoud2010} to reduce potential biases related to trends linked to climate change or to the evolution in measurement techniques.
-Thus, one out of every five years was selected for validation, which represents a total of 6~yr for the VP and 23~yr for the CP.
+The 29-year hourly precipitation dataset was divided into a calibration period (CP) and a validation period (VP) in order to assess the robustness of the proposed improvements on independent data.
+The selection of the VP was evenly distributed over the entire series \citep{BenDaoud2010} to reduce potential biases related to trends linked to climate change or to evolution in the measurement techniques.
+Thus, 1 out of every 5 years was selected for validation, which represents a total of 6 years for the VP and 23 years for the CP.

-The continuous ranked probability score \citep[CRPS,][]{Brown1974, Matheson1976, Hersbach2000} is often employed in order to assess the performance of AMs \citep[see, e.g.,][]{Bontron2004, Bontron2005, BenDaoud2008, Horton2012, Marty2012, Radanovics2013, Chardon2014, Junk2015, BenDaoud2016, Caillouet2016}.
-It allows the evaluation of the predicted cumulative distribution functions $F(y)$ of the precipitation values $y$ from analogue situations compared to the observed value $y^{0}$.
-A better prediction has a smaller score.
-It is defined as follows:
+The continuous ranked probability score \citep[CRPS,][]{Brown1974, Matheson1976, Hersbach2000} is often employed in order to assess the performance of AMs \citep[e.g.][]{Bontron2004, Bontron2005, BenDaoud2008, Horton2012, Marty2012, Radanovics2013, Chardon2014, Junk2015, BenDaoud2016, Caillouet2016}.
+This allows for evaluation of the predicted cumulative distribution functions $F(y)$ of the precipitation values $y$ from analogue situations compared with the observed value $y^{0}$; a better prediction has a smaller score.
+This process is defined as

 \begin{equation}